Is strenuous jogging really bad for you?

 Level: 2 Intermediate

-This degree will provide you with extensive knowledge of probability and statistics, with options to focus on modern pure mathematics or applied mathematics.
-It will equip you with problem-solving and decision-making tools; give you experience using relevant software packages; and provide practice in conducting and communicating statistical investigations.
-You'll develop your understanding of time series analysis, multivariate data analysis, regression analysis, and hypothesis testing; and explore classical and Bayesian approaches to statistics.Learn moreBSc (Honours) Mathematics and Statistics
+Gain extensive knowledge of probability and statistics.
+Combine this with pure mathematics or applied mathematics.
+This degree will equip you with problem-solving and decision-making tools.
+You'll experience using statistical software and practise conducting and communicating statistical investigations.
+You'll develop your understanding of time series analysis, multivariate data analysis, regression analysis, and hypothesis testing.
+You'll also explore classical and Bayesian statistics.Learn moreBSc (Honours) Mathematics and Statistics

 Why does crime occur?
 What makes people do harm to others?
 The BSc (Honours) Criminology and Psychological Studies explores a range of fascinating issues to do with crime, criminal justice and psychology – including antisocial behaviour, surveillance, security, social justice, social welfare and environmental degradation.
 You’ll gain a thorough understanding of a range of broader psychological and criminological theories and topics, such as how the mind works and the relationship between social welfare and crime control.
 As well as grasping the complex issues behind so many headlines, TV programmes and political debates, you’ll learn how to construct and analyse arguments; think critically about published work across a range of sources; understand and analyse statistical information; and apply concepts and ideas to the real world.
 You’ll have your own specialist, subject-based academic support as well as opportunities to join in online communities of other social sciences students for teaching, learning and peer support.Learn moreBSc (Honours) Criminology and Psychological Studies